pablo-meier/Pablog/posts/2018-04-17-stories-vs-reality-making-hopes.md

-The other main thing is that **OLPC was cashing in on the kind of utopianism I'd love to see flourish.** Like I mentioned in ["my dream setup"][3], meaningfully better software and things we build on it require us to invest in meaningful change of our building blocks: why can't we collectively invest in a Free Software phone OS that's pleasant to use?
+The other main thing is that **OLPC was cashing in on the kind of utopianism I'd love to see flourish.** Like I mentioned in ["my dream setup"][3], meaningfully better software and things we build on it require us to invest in deep change of our building blocks: why can't we collectively invest in a Free Software phone OS that's pleasant to use?
 Why can't we have better development tools?
 I _highly_ recommend [A Whole New World][4] by Gary Bernhardt (22:10 video) and [Inventing on Principle][5] by Bret Victor (~54:00 video) for painfully inspiring variations of these themes. _Maybe we can have nice things._

-I'd _love_ a durable, creator-centric, mesh network, Free Software, works-for-children, low-cost computing device.
+I'd love a durable, creator-centric, mesh network, Free Software, works-for-children, low-cost computing device.
 While it's obvious OLPC was misguided in a few ways, I'd love to still see us build something like it.

 ---

-On the theme of "that shit's hard," I went to a talk by my old Programming Languages professor on [CS curriculum design to teach children.][6]
-I found it inspirational, and gives me the most confidence of anything I've seen on a vision for computing education.
+On the theme of "that shit's hard," I went to a talk by my old Programming Languages professor on [engineering a CS curriculum for children.][6]
+I found it inspirational, and gives me the most confidence of anything I've seen for a vision for computing education.
 Jane Street put up a recording:

 <iframe width="560" height="315"
 src="https://www.youtube-nocookie.com/embed/5c0BvOlR5gs?rel=0" frameborder="0"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Utopianism is nice, but if it involves _fantastical gadgets_ as its centerpiece and ignores the realities of education, it's probably snake oil.
+Utopianism is nice, but solving real problems probably doesn't involve _fantastical gadgets_ you can just plop in front of someone to fix it as its centerpiece.
+Education is an established field, and if you're not engaging with the folks already tackling it there's a good chance you're wasting your time.

    [1]: https://www.theverge.com/2018/4/16/17233946/olpcs-100-laptop-education-where-is-it-now
    [2]: http://mcfunley.com/choose-boring-technology